connexcs/docs/getting-started.md

 ## Customer
 ### Add Customers

-Users can add customers by following the simple procedure.
+Users can add customers by following the simple instructions.
 1. Click on the Add Customer button.
 2. Fill out the customer details on the dialog box.
 3. Press Save button to add customers on the list.